Paycheck Protection Program (PPP) Loan Guide For Independent Contractors, Freelancers, & The Self-Employed

-One of the best parts of these PPP loans is that they are forgivable if you use the loan on operational costs (payroll first) during the eight weeks after the National Emergency was declared.
-(Assuming you follow the loan forgiveness stipulations outlined in the CARES Act, which includes a mandate that 75% of the loan and those operational costs must be used for payroll alone.)
+One of the best parts of these PPP loans is that they are forgivable if you use the loan on operational costs (payroll first) during the 24 weeks following loan disbursement.
+(That’s assuming you follow the loan forgiveness stipulations outlined in the Paycheck Protection Flexibility Act, which includes a mandate that 60% of the loan must be used for payroll alone.)

-If you collect 1099s or operate in the gig economy, you are included in the April 10th loan rollout.
+If you collect 1099s or operate in the gig economy, you are included in the January 11th, 2021, loan rollout.
 Also included are people who have 1065s or 1120s with no employees.

-What You’ll Need To Apply
+What You Need To Apply For A PPP Loan

-- 2019 tax returns
+- 2019 or 2020 tax returns

 - Federal Tax Identification Number